Development of Regional Employment and Airport Areas Manpower (DREAAM)

-Landside Airports Accessibility
+Landside Airports Accessibility (LAirA)

 LAirA addressed the specific and significant challenge of the multimodal, smart and low carbon mobility integration of airports and airport landside access in the mobility systems of Central Europe.
 The project’s objective was to reduce the energy use and the environmental impacts of transport activities in airports and hinterlands.